-Use this suggested wording to describe the University of Minnesota RCR curriculum on applications for training-related funding from NIH.
+Use this suggested wording to describe the University of Minnesota RCR training on applications for training-related funding from NIH.
 Applicants must also include detailed descriptions of eight hours per year of in-person college-, department-, or discipline-specific responsible conduct of research instruction that they have participated in.

 All members of the University of Minnesota community are expected to exemplify the highest standards of integrity and ethics.
 Per Board of Regents policy: Submitting and Accepting Sponsored Projects” Subd.
 2(c) “…Principal Investigators (PI) must complete training required by Sponsor and the University”.
 Per Administrative Policy: Education in the Responsible Conduct of Sponsored Research and Grants Management “Faculty, staff, and students who serve in various capacities on research and scholarship projects are required to complete training that is appropriate for the role they will serve on the project and meets sponsor regulations.
 Sponsor regulations, University policies, and the supervisors of staff and students will determine the appropriate level of training”.
-The University of Minnesota requires all individuals supported by NIH training related funding to take Responsible Conduct of Research (RCR) Core curriculum.
+The University of Minnesota requires all individuals supported by NIH training related funding to take Responsible Conduct of Research (RCR) Core training.